Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ### 4. Package the Design

-With all the AI Engine outputs and the new platform created, you can now generate the packaged SD card directory contains everything to run your generated application and `.xclbin`.
+With all the AI Engine outputs and the new platform created, you can now generate `.xclbin` and the packaged SD card directory, which contains everything to run your generated application.
 In addition to packaging, the `emconfigutil` command is used to generate the device, board, and device tree details (emconfig.json) which are required by XRT before loading the xclbin.

 To package the design, run the following command: